nunomdmarques/Database-Modelling-Project/README.md

 My role involved:
 - Planning the data extraction,
-- Database design, and
+- Database design,
 - Estimation methodology.

 ## 2. Challenges and Requirements

 ### Key Challenges:
-- **API Limitations & Privacy Restrictions**: Data was available for only 1 in 4 users, requiring a careful sampling strategy.
+- **API Limitations & Privacy Restrictions**: Data was available for only 1 in 4 users, due to privacy settings, making it difficult to capture a fully representative sample.
+This required careful planning of the sampling strategy and the frequency of data retrieval to maximize data coverage.
-- **Time Zone Differences**: Multiple daily data requests were needed to align with different markets' peak activity times.
+- **Time Zone Differences**: With gaming activity happening at different times in various countries, retrieving data at appropriate intervals was crucial.
+For accurate MAU estimates, the solution involved making multiple daily data requests, adjusted for different markets’ peak activity times.
-- **Large-Scale Data Handling**: The database had to handle thousands of titles across numerous markets while maintaining scalability and accuracy.
+- **Large-Scale Data Handling**: The database needed to process data for thousands of titles across dozens of markets.
+Scalability was essential to ensure that data retrieval, storage, and processing were efficient, while the results remained accurate.
-- **Sampling Biases**: Robust stratified sampling was required to ensure representativity across markets and genres.
+- **Sampling Biases**: Given that not all users opted to share their activity data, developing a robust sampling strategy was critical.
+It involved applying stratified sampling techniques to ensure representative data collection across both geographic regions and genres.
-- **Data Discrepancies**: Handling differences between system estimates and factual market data required constant model adjustments.
+- **Data Discrepancies**: At times, the MAU estimates produced by the system will differ from factual market data.
+It was important to respond to client concerns, reconcile differences, and adjust the estimation models as needed.

 ### Project Requirements:
-- Real-time updates for MAU estimates.
+- Modelling a database that could support real-time updates for MAU estimates..
+- Ensuring the sampling strategy accounted for privacy restrictions and geographic diversity.
-- Effective sampling strategies to ensure data accuracy.
+- Considering automated checks and testing to ensure data quality and accuracy before sharing results with clients.
-- Efficient database design and query performance optimization.

 ## 3. Data Sources

-The project utilized several API endpoints and internal data sources:

-- **User Activity Endpoint**: Provides title_id for active gaming sessions, accounting for privacy restrictions.
-- **User Metadata Endpoint**: Contains user-specific data like user_id and country_code for geographic representation.
+The project needed to utilzie several API endpoints, alongside internal data sources, to estimate Monthly Active Users (MAUs) for individual game titles.
+Each data source played a crucial role in building a comprehensive understanding of user activity.
+The main data sources included:

+- **User Activity Endpoint**: Provided information about what titles users were playing and when they were active.
+This endpoint returned a title_id if a user was currently playing a game or “Offline” if they were not.
+Due to privacy settings, this data was only available for about 25% of users, requiring careful sampling to ensure accurate estimations.
+- **User Metadata Endpoint**: Contained user-specific data such as user_id, country_code, and creation_date.
+This was used to identify users’ countries and ensure accurate representation of different markets.
+The metadata was retrieved daily to account for new users joining the platform.
-- **Title Metadata Endpoint**: Information on video game titles like title_id, name, and genre.
+- **Title Metadata Endpoint**: Featured information on video game titles, such as title_id, name, genre, and release_date.
+This endpoint was essential for mapping user activity data to specific titles, and it helped categorize and filter games for MAU calculations.
-- **Install Base Data**: Internal data on the active user base, crucial for scaling MAUs.
+- **Install Base Data**: : This internally available data provided yearly estimates of the active user base for each market, which was critical for scaling the sampled MAUs to population-wide estimates.

 ## 4. Approach and Solution
+The approach to estimating Monthly Active Users (MAUs) for individual titles and markets involved several key phases, ranging from planning data extraction to the final calculation of estimates.
+Below is a breakdown of the process:

 ### 4.1 Data Extraction
-The following data extraction process was implemented:
+The first step was to define which data to extract when from the available API endpoints.
+This involved the following actions:
-- **User Activity Endpoint**: Data retrieved every 30 minutes to capture gaming sessions across time zones.
+- **User Activity Endpoint**: Data should be retrieved every 30 minutes to capture gaming sessions across different time zones and ensure adequate coverage of user activity.
+The extracted data included user_id and title_id, indicating which games users were playing at specific times.
-- **User Metadata & Title Metadata Endpoints**: Data retrieved daily to account for new users and games.
+- **User Metadata**: This data should be retrieved once a day to account for new users joining the platform.
+It included user_id and country_code, linking users to specific geographic markets.
+- **Title Metadata Endpoints**: By pulling data daily, this endpoint provides information on new game releases and ensures that MAU estimates are linked to correct and up-to-date title information.
+- **Internal Install Base Data**: Used to extrapolate the sampled MAUs to the population level for each country.
+The install base data provides the overall active user estimates for each market.

 ### 4.2 Database Design
 A relational database was designed to handle large volumes of data efficiently.